arcus/education_modules/sql_intermediate/sql_intermediate.md

 *********

 You'd like to research patients born in the 1970s (so any year starting 197_ would work).
-Use a `LIKE` statement to enrich the query below and find the patient set you care about:
+Use a `LIKE` statement to enrich the query below and find the patient set you care about.
+Below the code box, there's a question.
+Stuck?
+No worries -- scroll ahead to where the question appears, and if you click the "check mark" button after the question, you'll see the code that we used to answer the question.

 ```sql
 SELECT